WestDRI/wgpages/content/pythonLibraries-20230126.md

 ### Working with atmospheric data

-I took one of the ECCC historical model datasets (contains only the near-surface air temperature) published on the CMIP6 Data-Archive and reduced its size picking only a subset of timesteps:
+I took one of the ECCC (Environment and Climate Change Canada) historical model datasets (contains only the near-surface air temperature) published on the CMIP6 Data-Archive and reduced its size picking only a subset of timesteps:

 ```py
 import xarray as xr